 The Task Force on Climate-Related Financial Disclosures (TCFD) was set up in 2015 by the Financial Stability Board (FSB) to develop voluntary, consistent climate-related financial risk disclosures for use by companies in providing information to investors, lenders, insurers, and other stakeholders.
 Increasing the amount of reliable information on financial institutions’ exposure to climate-related risks and opportunities will strengthen the stability of the financial system and facilitate financing the transition to a more stable and sustainable economy.

 Following the publication of the in June 2017, UNEP FI banks not only welcomed the recommendations but have also declared their intention to jointly pioneer practical approaches to implement this ground-breaking, forward-looking framework.
-With this aim, sixteen of the world’s leading banks announced that they will work together with UNEP FI to develop analytical tools and indicators to strengthen their assessment and disclosure of climate-related risks and opportunities.
+With this aim, sixteen of the world’s leading banks announced that they will work together with UNEP FI to develop analytical tools and indicators to strengthen their assessment and disclosure of climate-related risks and opportunities, culminating in the release of two comprehensive reports on the implementation of the FSB’s TCFD recommendations for transition and physical risks and opportunities.
 Read more

 Work will begin on a pilot with leading insurance companies in the summer of 2018.